Imagine a thriving garden, bursting with healthy produce, pest and disease-free, without the aid of sprays, chemicals, and general human interference.

 Phacelia (purple tansy)

 Purple tansies are fantastic insect repellants in the garden and can be planted virtually anywhere.
-They work great as trap crop, especially for green vegetable stink bugs!
+They work great as a trap crop, especially for green vegetable stink bugs!

 Potatoes do well when planted alongside legumes, corn, onions but keep them away from tomatoes, cucumbers, melons, and pumpkins as these can make your potatoes susceptible to blight.